$G$-torsors on perfectoid spaces: G -torsors for rigid groups G on adic spaces

-Moreover, for any homomorphism $f:G\to H$ of rigid groups for which the morphism $\mathrm{Lie}(f):\mathrm{Lie}(G)\to \mathrm{Lie}(H)$ is an isomorphism, there are rigid open subgroups $G_0\subseteq G$ and $H_0\subseteq H$ such that $f$ restricts to an isomorphism of rigid groups $G_0\to H_0$. \end{Theorem} \begin{proof} Due to \cref{l:G-smooth}, there are open neighbourhoods of $1\in G$ and $1\in H$ inside of which rigid open subdiscs around $1$ with morphisms of rigid spaces between them are equivalent to open subdiscs of $G(K)$ and $H(K)$ centered at $1$ and analytic maps between them in the sense of $p$-adic Lie groups as defined in \cite[II, 2]{Serre_Lie}.
-In particular, the category on the left becomes after localisation equivalent to Serre's ``analytic group chunks''.
+\begin{proof} Due to \cref{l:G-smooth}, there are open neighbourhoods of $1\in G$ and $1\in H$ inside of which rigid open subdiscs around $1$ with morphisms of rigid spaces between them are equivalent to open subdiscs of $G(K)$ and $H(K)$ centred at $1$ and analytic maps between them in the sense of $p$-adic Lie groups as defined in \cite[Part~II, Chapter~II]{Serre_Lie}.
+In particular, after localisation the category on the left becomes equivalent to Serre's ``analytic group chunks''.

 Again by \cref{l:G-smooth}, the completion $\wh G$ of $G$ at $1$ is isomorphic as a formal scheme to $\Spf(K[[X_1,\dots,X_d]])$ and inherits the structure of a formal group law.
 This defines a functor